 Parent PLUS Loans, as mentioned, are a type of federal student loan available for parents of dependent undergraduate students.

 To apply, parents or their students must first fill out the Free Application for Federal Student Aid (FAFSA®).
 Then, the parent can apply for the PLUS Loan directly on the federal aid website.
-There will be a credit check to review any adverse credit history, but approval won’t be dependent on factors like the applicant’s credit score or debt-to-income ratio.
+There will be a credit check to review any adverse credit history, but approval typically won’t be dependent on factors like the applicant’s credit score or debt-to-income ratio.

-Parent PLUS Loans have a fixed interest rate that is set annually by Congress.
 Direct PLUS Loans carry an origination fee.
-For the 2023-24 school year, the origination fee is 4.228%
+For the 2024-25 school year, the origination fee is 4.228%.

 Private Parent Loans